rgitrepo/kubernetes-beginner-to-pro/docs/day2/kube-scheduler.md

 8. **Permit**:
    - Permit is a final check before binding, allowing for any last-minute verifications or permissions.
-   - It ensures that the pod is allowed to run on the selected node.
+   - This plugin consists of three phases: Approve, Deny, and Wait.
+Approve gives a green flag for binding, Deny returns the pod to the scheduling queue, and Wait holds the pod until approval.

 ### Binding Cycle